I have often written about how utterly overwhelmed most web managers are. They're not 'managing', they're coping.

 Happily, solutions to many issues are shared by peers around the world.
 It really helps.

-I have now built The Website Manager's Agent - an AI assistant for website managers.
-This AI is based on the hundreds-of-thousands of words from books, blog posts, online articles, presentations and more, that I have written about web management over the last 20 years.
+These AIs are based on the hundreds-of-thousands of words from books, blog posts, online articles, presentations and more, that I have written about web management over the last 20 years.

 The aim is to lighten the load.

-My hope is that it can help web folk to solve the many recurring challenges of digital management and governance.
+My hope is that they can help web folk to solve the many recurring challenges of digital management and governance.
 This ranges from web team roles and responsibilities to governance processes and procedures.
 From content and design decisions to digital strategy.
 And much more - including the impact of AI itself.

 Hundreds of thousands of words

-I built this AI using a custom GPT from OpenAI, inspired in part by (the much more sophisticated) AskLuke created by Luke Wroblewski.
+I built these AIs using custom GPT from OpenAI and NotebookLM from Google.
+They have been inspired in part by (the much more sophisticated) AskLuke created by Luke Wroblewski.

-For the knowledge repository, I added a copy of pretty much everything I have written on the topics of website management, governance, content design, UX, etc, over the last two decades.
+For the knowledge repositories, I added a copy of pretty much everything I have written on the topics of website management, governance, content design, UX, etc, over the last two decades.
 A full list is below.

-Source material used in The Website Manager's Agent
+Source material used in The Website Manager's Agent and Notebook

 - Publication: Web Management and Governance Masterclass (ref: diffily.com/masterclass)